omgaunicorn/WaterMe/README.md

     1. Browse to the General tab of the WaterMe Target.
     1. Under Signing, change the team from its current setting to your AppleID.
 1. Build and Run
+    - WaterMe uses Swift Package Manager.
+When opening the first time, Xcode may take a few minutes to resolve dependencies.
-    - WaterMe works in the simulator and on physical devices
+    - WaterMe works in the simulator and on physical devices.

 ### Caveats